-According to new research, Kensington and Chelsea is officially the most expensive place in the UK to buy a home.
+According to research, Kensington and Chelsea is officially the most expensive place in the UK to buy a home.
 One square meter can currently cost buyers up to £10,854, just showing how large the price gap across the country is really getting.

 The same amount of floor space in Stanley, Country Durham – Britain’s cheapest place to buy a home – is actually 13 times cheaper, at just £818 per square meter.
 This is a huge difference and is really highlighting the pricing changes.